MemVerse: Multimodal Memory for Lifelong Learning Agents: Introduction

 \section{Introduction}

-Despite remarkable progress in large-scale language and vision models, AI agents remain fundamentally constrained by their lack of memory \cite{Zhang_2025_Survey}, particularly in visual reasoning \cite{Dong_2025_Insight-V}, robotic interaction \cite{Chen_2025_VidBot}, and multimodal scene understanding \cite{Yu_2025_Inst3D-LMM}.
+While large-scale Multimodal Large Language Models (MLLMs) have achieved substantial success \cite{Zhang_2025_NoteLLM2, Wang_2025_AffordBot}, AI agents remain constrained by their lack of effective memory \cite{Zhang_2025_Survey}, particularly in visual reasoning \cite{Dong_2025_Insight-V}, web navigation \cite{Wang_2025_Agent}, and multimodal scene understanding \cite{Kong_2025_Multi}.
 Memory is essential for enabling agents to adapt to dynamic environments, integrate new experiences with prior knowledge, and perform long-horizon reasoning.
-Unlike humans, whose intelligence emerges from the continuous accumulation and abstraction of multimodal experiences \cite{Deary2010}, current AI agents operate in a largely stateless manner, treating each task as independent \cite{Liu_2025_VaLiK, Wang_2025_MIRIX}.
-Consequently, developing a robust mechanism to organize multimodal experiences is a fundamental step in agent design, especially as AI applications shift from single-task inference to continuous interaction in real-world settings.
+Unlike humans, whose intelligence emerges from the continuous accumulation and abstraction of multimodal experiences \cite{Deary2010}, current agents operate in a largely stateless manner \cite{Su_2024_Agents, Liu_2025_VaLiK, Wang_2025_MIRIX}.
+They often treat each task as an isolated episode, creating a fundamental bottleneck as AI systems shift from single-task inference to continuous interaction in real-world settings.

-Current memory solutions for AI agents fall into two dominant paradigms, both inadequate for multimodal \cite{Xiao2025VisualIP, Chhikara_2025_Mem0, Wang_2025_MIRIX} and lifelong learning \cite{Wu_2022_MeMViT, Fan_2024_VideoAgent} scenarios.
-The first is parameter-embedded memory, where knowledge is encoded directly into model weights through fine-tuning, prompt tuning, or in-context learning \cite{pritzel2017nec, Tai_2017_MemNet}.
-While this approach leverages the model’s inherent capacity for compression and associative recall, it suffers from rigidity: memory capacity is bounded by fixed parameters, updates require costly retraining, and newly acquired information often interferes with existing knowledge.
-Moreover, such parameter-embedded memory is inherently a black box that limits interpretability and control.
-The second paradigm relies on external static storage, typically implemented through Retrieval-Augmented Generation (RAG)-style systems that maintain raw interaction logs or documents~\cite{Liu_2025_HM-RAG}.
-Memory access is handled via embedding-based retrieval \cite{Huang_2020_Embedding} or keyword matching \cite{Liu_2006_Effective}, but the absence of structured abstraction leads to redundancy and inefficiency.
-As the database grows, retrieval becomes increasingly noisy and computationally expensive, and the agent struggles to distill or generalize from accumulated experiences.
+Current memory solutions fall into two dominant but inadequate paradigms for multimodal \cite{Xiao2025VisualIP, Chhikara_2025_Mem0, Wang_2025_MIRIX} and lifelong learning \cite{Wu_2022_MeMViT, Fan_2024_VideoAgent} scenarios.
+The first, \textbf{parameter-embedded memory}, encodes knowledge directly into model weights via fine-tuning or in-context learning \cite{pritzel2017nec, Tai_2017_MemNet}.
+While leveraging the model's capacity for associative recall, it suffers from fixed capacity, costly retraining, catastrophic forgetting, and is inherently a black box that limits interpretability and control.
+The second relies on \textbf{external storage} via Retrieval-Augmented Generation (RAG) systems \cite{Liu_2025_HM-RAG}, using embedding-based retrieval \cite{Huang_2020_Embedding} or keyword matching \cite{Liu_2006_Effective}.
+While modular and readily extensible without modifying model parameters, such systems maintain raw interaction logs without abstraction or consolidation, leading to redundancy, retrieval noise, and escalating computational cost as the database grows.